orbitdb/field-manual/01_Tutorial/02_Managing_Data.md

 #### What just happened?

-After you instantiated the database, you loaded its contents into memory for use.
-It's empty for now, but not for long!
+After you instantiated the database you loaded its contents into memory for use.
+It is empty for now, but not for long!
 Loading the database at this point after instantiation will save you trouble later.

-- `await piecesDb.load()` is a function that will need to be called whenever we want the latest and greatest snapshot of data in the database. `load()` retrieves all of the values via their _content addresses_ and loads the content into memory
+- `await piecesDb.load()` is a function that will need to be called whenever we want the latest and greatest snapshot of data in the database.
+The `load` function retrieves all of the values via their _content addresses_ and loads the content into memory.

-> **Note:** You're probably wondering about if you have a large database of millions of documents, and the implications of loading them all into memory.
-It's a valid concern, and you should move on to Part 4 of this book once you're done with the tutorial.
+> **Note:** You are probably wondering about if you have a large database of millions of documents, and the implications of loading them all into memory.
+It is a valid concern, and you should move on to Part 4 of this book once you are done with the tutorial.

 ### Adding data

 Next, your users will want to be able to add sheet music to their catalog.
-You'll use functions exposed from OrbitDB's `keyvalue` store now.
+You will use functions exposed from OrbitDB's `keyvalue` store now.

 Add a function called `addNewPiece` function now: